 If you pick a larger apple, you will likely need one.
 Smaller apples will be one and a half to two.
 You will want about half a pound before peeling and removing the core.
 It doesn't have to be perfect for this apple pancake recipe.

 How to measure flour

 People measure flour differently and with many recipes it makes a difference.
 Some people scoop flour out of the bag (or container) which gives you a very heavy cup.
 It is basically packed in there.

 Quite often for most recipes we spoon and level which means spoon it out of the bag and into the measuring cup.
 Use a butter knife to scrape off excess.
 This one is best if you don't have a scale.
 It is closest to getting the right weight if a recipe calls for a cup by weight.

 And then there is the exact measurement by weighing it.
 I added weight to the recipe to help people who weigh their flour.

 Don't sweat the flour measurement here.
 These apple cinnamon pancakes are easy to adapt if you put too much or too little flour in.
 Too much flour you can add a splash more milk.
 Too little flour and add a little bit more flour.

 We spoon and leveled 2 and a quarter cups here weighing about 320 grams.

 I am mostly a pure maple syrup person here, but there are other toppings you can use!

 Homemade salted caramel is always a treat with apples.
 You can serve with apple slices and top with the caramel.
 A tip to keep your apple slices from browning is to place them in a bowl with water and lemon juice for about 10 minutes.
-Remove and bring to the table.
+Remove and bring to the table with the pancakes.